 It was a sad day in our house this past week—we had to make the hard decision to put our dog, Tilly, down.
 It was even more challenging since my youngest son’s 13th birthday was the day before.
-Not that any day would’ve made it easy, but that made it particularly difficult.
+Not that any day would’ve made it easy, but it was particularly difficult.

 After all, she was so much more than a dog—our Tilly girl—who faithfully did life with us for 16 years.
 No, she wasn’t just a dog; She was a teacher.
 My family learned valuable lessons from a brown-eyed, 10-pound, lovable furball.